 Keep your pet comfortable.
 Aging can have different effects on every dog.
 If they are struggling with stairs, you may want to purchase a ramp.
 If you notice they are struggling to jump up on the bed or couch.
 Consider purchasing an orthopedic bed or stairs so they can get up where you want them to.
 Or simply just lye on a comfortable bed by your feet.

 You can find a good bed for aging dogs on Amazon.
-Here is the one we chose for our seniors.
+Here is the one we chose for our senior dogs.
 This keeps them from feeling cold or drafts.
 The covers are easily removable to wash.
 I use a dog brush with the metal brushes to make them fluffy again and soft.

 Keeping your dog active is important This is to prevent their joints from seizing up.
 It is also good for their health.
 Do pay attention to when they have had enough exercise.
 Some signs are panting and drooling.
 Always keep your dog hydrated during exercise.

 General Dental Health